f4pga/prjxray/fuzzers/031-cmt-mmcm/README.md

-# MMCM
+# Clock Management Tile (CMT) - MMCM Fuzzer

-`MMCME2_ADV` in [UG953](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2017_2/ug953-vivado-7series-libraries.pdf) lists the available attributes.
+Bits that are part of the dynamic configration register interface (see APPNOTE XAPP888) are handled specially.